aholla/Game-Asteroids-Unity/README.md

 # Asteroids

-An Asteroids game built in Unity.
+An simple game of Asteroids built in Unity 5.1.

+Controls:
--Space to Fire.
+- Space to Fire.
--WASD or Arrows to Move.
+- WASD or Arrows to Move.

 Play here: http://aholla.github.io/Game-Asteroids-Unity/ (WebGL)